 Looking To Stay Longer In Vietnam?
 Get The Vietnam Visa On Arrival

-The first thing you need to know is that the Vietnam Visa on arrival is only available for people who intend to travel to Vietnam by air.
+The Vietnam Visa on arrival is only available for people who intend to travel to Vietnam by air.
 If you want to cross the border via land, you will need to apply for the e-Visa.

 You can get an extension of stay once you are already in Vietnam, but this isn’t an easy process so if you feel you may want to stay in the country longer, apply for the 90 days Visa.